Making your basement into a clean, healthy, and usable space.

 Most people are familiar with lead poisoning in older buildings.
 However, if your home has high radon levels, your basement will by default have lead in it.
-Another problem is that radon enters into the body and then decays into polonium a few days later.
+Another problem is that radon enters the body and then decays into polonium a few days later.
 Unfortunately, at that point, polonium has already lodged itself in the lungs and settled as a solid.
 This ultimately can cause lung cancer and lead to death.

 Particulate matter is a general term that’s used to describe broadly the particles that are suspended in the air.
 As you can imagine, particulate matter can contain many things, like gases, dust mites, dirt, smoke, atmospheric air pollutants, etc.